 US homebuilding slowing; labour market strong

-[WASHINGTON] US homebuilding rebounded less than expected from a nine-month low in July, suggesting the housing market was likely to tread water for the rest of this year against the backdrop of rising construction costs and labor shortages.
+US homebuilding rebounded less than expected from a nine-month low in July, suggesting the housing market was likely to tread water for the rest of this year against the backdrop of rising construction costs and labour shortages.

 But the fundamentals for the housing market remain strong.
-New filings for jobless benefits fell again last week, other data showed on Thursday, pointing to sustained labor market strength despite an escalating trade war between the United States and China that has rattled financial markets.
+New filings for jobless benefits fell again last week, other data showed on Thursday, pointing to sustained labour market strength despite an escalating trade war between the US and China that has rattled financial markets.

 "It is more expensive to buy a new home for the American worker," said Chris Rupkey, chief economist at MUFG in New York.
 "We cannot be confident that home construction will pick up in the near future."